JonasGessner/JGDownloadAcceleration/README.md

 `unsigned long long totalBytesWritten` the total bytes read in total.<p>
 `unsigned long long totalBytesExpectedToRead` the expected content size of the resource.<p>
 `NSUInteger tag` the tag of the operation, very handy for managing multiple operations in a queue.<p>

+Internally this class uses a bunch of helper classes.
+These should not be touched by anything but the `JGDownloadOperation`.

+`JGDownloadOperation` uses a metadata file to store the progress of each connection, to allow the operation to resume when failed or cancelled.
+The metadata file is stored at the destination path with the file extension `jgd`.
+The metadata file will automatically be removed when the operation finishes with success.
+Passing `YES` for "resume" in `initWithURL:destinationPath:resume:` will result in a attempt to read the metadata file and resume from the last known state.
+If reading the metadata file is not possible (if the file does not exist) the download will start from the beginning, overwriting any existing progress.

+####Cancellation:
+`cancel` will stop the download,  synchronize the metadata file to allow resuming the download later and leave the partially downloaded file on the disk.
+Neither the success completion block or the failure completion block will be called.<p>
+`cancelAndClearFiles` will stop the download and remove the partially downloaded file as well as the metadata file from the disk.
+Neither the success completion block or the failure completion block will be called.

 ###JGOperationQueue